dineshkummarc/monk-plus/README.md

 Dependencies
 ------------

-Monk is vendor friendly, and every library in `./vendor` is automátically added to the load path.
+Monk is vendor friendly, and every library in `./vendor` is automatically added to the load path.
 It also ships with a `.gems` file that can be imported with RVM.